portal-hq/portalex/README.md

 # PortalEx

-An Express REST API that mocks a minimal implementation of a centralized exchange to demonstrate how to integrate Portal.
+An example that mocks a minimal implementation of a centralized exchange to demonstrate how to integrate Portal.

+For documentation on how to use and setup Portal see our docs at [docs.portalhq.io](https://docs.portalhq.io/).

 ## Dependencies